vuejs/v2.vuejs.org/source/guide/class-and-style.md

 }
 ```

 This will render the same result.
+As you may have noticed, we can also bind to a [computed property](computed.html) that returns an Object.
+This is a common and powerful pattern.

 ### Array Syntax